sarahmk125/flask-model/README.md

 - Make sure you have AWS, your secrets, and your ECS setup as instructed above
 - Run `make release`
 - Force deploy: Go to the ECS cluster; check the box to the left of the cluster; click "UPDATE"; check "Force Deployment".
 Skip to review, and submit.
 More detailed instructions in resources below.
 NOTE: This only works this way if the cluster is setup to track the latest tag, which this is.
+- Note: in the current setup, the ECS task IP changes upon each deploy.
+You will have to update the RDS security group to add the new IP.
+Comments on potential improvements below (using an elastic IP).
 - Celebrate!
 (Hopefully)

 ## Resources